MBSck/ppdmod/notes.md

 * When to modulate the parameters?
 * Check if the FFT zero-padding moves the true centre -> Should be ok tho?
 * Maybe combine the flux and the correlated fluxed for plotting?
+* Check impact of the FastFourierTransform reforming of the the Cphases?
+Against wrapping? -> Maybe ask Jacob here?
 ## Problems
 * Think about what is interpolated?
 Is Anthony's interpolation correct??
 Maybe meshgrid?
 * Think about what the interpolation does??